bietiekay/Overpass-Proxy/README.md

 #### Retrieving statistics at runtime

 - **HTTP:** call `GET /api/statistics` to fetch the current JSON snapshot without touching the interpreter endpoint.
-This is safe to poll from dashboards or alerting systems because the data comes from Redis-backed counters, so restarts do not clear it.
+Tile cache coverage is exposed separately at `GET /api/statistics/cacheCoverage` for clients that only need the cached tile breakdowns.
 - **In-process:** the Fastify server wires `RequestStatistics` into the interpreter routes.
-If you add new routes or background jobs, you can inject the same instance and call `await stats.getSnapshot()` to retrieve the structured data (`StatisticsSnapshot`) inside the process without another HTTP request.
+If you add new routes or background jobs, you can inject the same instance and call `await stats.getSnapshot()` or `await stats.getCacheCoverageSnapshot()` to retrieve the structured data inside the process without another HTTP request.
 - **Time window:** counters continue accumulating until cleared from Redis, so the snapshot survives restarts and day boundaries.

 ## Testing